ericswpark/2025-sighorse/main.typ

 site, and required the backend to unnecessarily repeat the process of converting the data from Sanity into a list of events and the event detail page for the users.
 And as Sanity gave back the data in one giant payload, we had to use pagination to not cause undue strain on the overall infrastructure.
-Even the index page, where minimal information of just the title and date/time of the event, fetched the entire event metadata from Sanity, wasting a lot of users' data.
+Even the index page, with minimal information of just the title and date/time of the event, fetched the entire event metadata from Sanity, wasting a lot of users' data.

-The solution was to statically generate the webpage by including all details about events in the codebase once, then serving the minified HTML to users.
-AstroJS had the promising feature of Content Collections that would allow us to achieve this goal, so this migration had been on our roadmap for a while.
+After a lenghty discussion on the engineering channel for Purdue Hackers, a solution was proposed: to statically generate the webpage, including all details about events in the codebase once, then serving the minified HTML to users.
+AstroJS had the promising feature of Content Collections that would allow us to achieve this goal, so it was our first pick out of the list of alternatives to consider for this migration, which had been on our roadmap for quite some time.

-The final nail in the coffin came when Ray Arayilakath, our current president of Purdue Hackers, transitioned the RSVP functionality over to Luma.
+The final nail in the coffin came when Ray Arayilakath, the current president of Purdue Hackers, transitioned the RSVP functionality over to Luma.
 Thus, current and future events were solely managed on the new platform, and the RSVP functionality and associated code became redundant on our events site codebase.
 We decided to